Cait Gordon (she/her)

 Cait Gordon is a Canadian autistic, disabled, and queer author of speculative fiction that celebrates diversity.
-She also co-edited Nothing Without Us, a 2020 Prix Aurora Award finalist for Best Related Work.
-When not fine-tuning manuscripts, Cait advocates for disability representation and is the founder of the Spoonie Authors Network, a community initiative for writers who manage spoons.
+She also co-edited Nothing Without Us, a 2020 Prix Aurora Award finalist, and Nothing Without Us Too (2022).
+In 2016, Cait founded the Spoonie Authors Network, a community initiative for writers who manage spoons.

-Cait Gordon is an autistic, disabled, and queer Canadian disability advocate who writes humorous speculative fiction that celebrates diversity.
-She is the author of Life in the ’Cosm and The Stealth Lovers, and Iris and the Crew Tear Through Space (2023).
-Her short stories appear in Alice Unbound Beyond Wonderland, We Shall Be Monsters, Mighty: An Anthology of Disabled Superheroes, There’s No Place, and Stargazers: Microtales from the Cosmos.
-Cait also founded The Spoonie Authors Network and joined Talia C. Johnson to co-edit the Nothing Without Us anthology, a 2020 Prix Aurora Award finalist work whose authors and protagonists are disabled, d/Deaf, Blind or visually impaired, neurodivergent, Spoonie, and/or they manage mental illness.
-She lives in Ottawa with her husband, Bruce.
+Cait Gordon is an autistic, disabled, and queer Canadian writer of speculative fiction that celebrates diversity.
+She is the author of Life in the ’Cosm, The Stealth Lovers, and Iris and the Crew Tear Through Space (2023).
+Her short stories appear in Alice Unbound: Beyond Wonderland, We Shall Be Monsters, Mighty: An Anthology of Disabled Superheroes, There’s No Place, and Stargazers: Microtales from the Cosmos.
+Cait also founded The Spoonie Authors Network and joined Talia C. Johnson to co-edit the Nothing Without Us and Nothing Without Us Too anthologies, whose authors and protagonists are disabled, d/Deaf, Blind or visually impaired, neurodivergent, Spoonie, and/or they manage mental illness.

-In 2016, Cait founded The Spoonie Authors Network to connect with writers in the disability community.
+In 2016, Cait founded The Spoonie Authors Network to connect with writers in the Disability community.
 Her desire to find better disabled and autistic representation in fiction prompted Cait to co-edit Nothing Without Us and Nothing Without Us Too (2022) with Talia C. Johnson.
-The multi-genre anthology features authors and protagonists who are disabled, d/Deaf, Blind or visually impaired, neurodivergent, Spoonie, and/or they manage mental illness.
-Nothing Without Us was included in the syllabus of a disability studies course at Trent University and earned a 2020 Prix Aurora Award nomination.
+These multi-genre anthologies feature authors and protagonists who are disabled, d/Deaf, Blind or visually impaired, neurodivergent, Spoonie, and/or they manage mental illness.
+Nothing Without Us was part of the syllabus of a disability studies course at Trent University and became a 2020 Prix Aurora Award finalist.

 Even though her works include issues about identity and human/alien/monster rights, Cait has always felt humour is an important part of world-building.
 “Without humour, it doesn’t feel realistic.”

-Cait is also a musician who has been living in Ottawa with her guitarist husband, Canadian author Bruce Gordon, since 1998.
-She’s friendly, somewhat feisty, and really loves cake.
+Cait is also a musician who lives in Ottawa with her guitarist husband, Canadian author Bruce D. Gordon.
+She’s friendly, feisty, and loves cake.

 Book cover images